 The traditional models of artificial life have historically drawn from biological paradigms, particularly the principles of Darwinian evolution: mutation, reproduction, selection, and survival.
 The groundbreaking work in computational cellular automata, genetic algorithms, and agent-based simulations, pioneered by Langton, Ray, Holland, Conway and others, have used such metaphors to produce emergent complexity and adaptation in silico.
 While these approaches have yielded compelling models of life-like behavior, they remain fundamentally constrained by their reliance on biologically derived fitness functions and resource-based competition.

-My dissertation takes a different approach from these traditional models, where the semblance of life for ALEs is created not through competition and survival-based selection, but rather through structural persistence of symbols.
-The GOLEM (Generative Object Language for Emergent Models) framework reimagines the foundations of ALife from biologically influenced survival-based evolution to one rooted in semiotic persistence.
-This guiding principle supports the goal for ymbols to propagate, resonate, and evolve meaning across a digital ecosystem, while promoting the emergence, transformation, and continuity of meaning-bearing structures.
+The research focus of my dissertation takes a different approach from these traditional models, where the semblance of life for Artificial Life Entities (ALEs) is created not through competition and survival-based selection, but rather through structural persistence of symbols.
+The GOLEM (Generative Object Landscape for Emergent Models) framework reimagines the foundations of ALife from the perspective of persistence through symbols, rather than biologically influenced survival-based evolution.
+This guiding principle supports the goal of symbols to propagate, resonate, and evolve meaning across a digital ecosystem, while promoting the emergence, transformation, and continuity of meaning-bearing structures.

-This would translate into allowing artificial life entities (ALEs) to engage in the following aspects:
+This would translate into allowing ALEs to engage in the following aspects:

-- Symbolic propagation: ALEs absorb, modify, and recontextualize symbols from others.
+- Symbolic propagation: ALEs absorb, modify, and recontextualize symbols from the terrain and other ALEs

-- Procedural communication: Meaning is not predefined but emerges through dynamic symbol use.
+- Procedural communication: Meaning is not predefined but emerges through dynamic symbol use, sharing, and persistence

 GOLEM Framework

 To explore communication protocols at the micro-level between ALEs, a framework needs to be created which will facilitate these interactions.
-GOLEM aims to provide the foundational framework through which ALEs can express behaviors, exchange information, interact with their surroundings, and adapt and evolve in the game world.
+GOLEM aims to provide the foundational framework through which ALEs can express behaviors, exchange information, interact with the environment, and adapt and evolve in a digital, virtual world.

 The core of GOLEM is made up of a scalable system that makes use of a predefined set of established rules as it starting point.
 These rules act as the initial directives of the ALEs, yet they allow for an exponential increase in complexity as required.
 The framework is designed to observe and analyze how symbolic communication, even at its most rudimentary levels, could lead to a path of complex, emergent behaviors within the artificial life entities.

-By using a structured communication scheme around a generative object language system, GOLEM has the capability to produce a vast array of meaningful symbols and interactions from a limited set of core elements.
+By using a structured communication scheme around a generative object language system, the GOLEM framework incorporates within it systems that have the capability to produce a vast array of meaningful symbols and interactions from a limited set of core elements.
 These abstract symbolic objects represent the “vocabulary” and syntax to represent the exchange of concepts and procedural instructions, providing ALEs the ability to exhibit emergent behaviors over time.

-The components of this abstract language will be known as SEAL (Symbolic Evolutionary Alife Language).
+The components of this abstract language is SEAL (Symbolic Evolutionary Alife Language).
 The purpose of SEAL is to establish the symbol design and provide a system of encoding and decoding tools that are based on the red, green, blue, and alpha (RGBA) color space channels used to display pixels.
 This provides a method to embed and recall data, as well as represent it in a visual manner, to observe and quantitively track ALEs as they interact within a digital environment.

 The abstraction mechanisms integrated in GOLEM are instrumental in the exploration of how artificial life systems can use a structured set of rules to support autonomous behavior, collaboration, adaptation, evolution, and ideally, new and emergent actions.